Vyxal/LYCSAL/DEVELOPMENT.md

 So you've decided to help <s>me</s> us with LYCSAL.
 Good choice!
 You definitely won't regret it.
 Keep these things in mind while developing:
 1. LYCSAL is an exciting, next-generation compiler, and as such is subject to exciting, next-generation crashes.
 Segfaults are par for the course here.
 2. Relatedly: GDB is not your friend.
-If you can do any useful debugging with it, pleae ping me and explain how; otherwise, take a reeeeeal good look at the arguments you're passing to the problematic function.
+If you can do any useful debugging with it, please ping me and explain how; otherwise, take a reeeeeal good look at the arguments you're passing to the problematic function.
 3. LLVM is byzantine and difficult to understand; JavaCPP even more so.
 Read the documentation and examples extremely carefully.

 You'll probably find these resources valuable: